anze3db/adventofcode/README.md

 # adventofcode

-Helper utilities for solving Advent of Code puzzles
+Helper utilities for solving Advent of Code puzzles.

+* No copy-pasting puzzle inputs into files.
+* No need to use low-level file APIs to read your inputs.
+* Performance reports for example inputs and puzzle inputs.
+* Submit the answer immediately when your code returns the result 🏎️

 ## Usage